cnp3/ebook/exercises/reliability.rst

       - The delay between the two hosts is `s` seconds in both directions
       - there are no transmission errors

 6. Consider a go-back-n sender and a go-back receiver that are directly connected with a 10 Mbps link that has a propagation delay of 100 milliseconds.
 Assume that the retransmission timer is set to three seconds.
-If the window has a length of 4 segments, draw a time-sequence diagram showing the transmission of 10 segments (each segment contains 10000 bits):
+If the window has a length of 4 frames, draw a time-sequence diagram showing the transmission consisting of 10 data frames (each frame contains 10000 bits):

  - when there are no losses
- - when the third and seventh segments are lost
+ - when the third and seventh frames are lost
  - when every second acknowledgment is discarded due to transmission errors

 7. Same question when using selective repeat instead of go-back-n.
 Note that the answer is not necessarily the same.